- Places to Explore

 You'll also find soups, salads, casseroles, hearty stews, and a variety of baked goods—including pretzels.
 For dessert, indulge in a bowl of Bavarian cream, apple strudel, or Dampfnudel, a fluffy leavened-dough dumpling usually served with vanilla sauce.

-The generic term for a snack is Imbiss, and thanks to growing internationalism you'll find a huge variety, from the generic Wiener (hot dogs) to the Turkish Döner Kebab sandwich (pressed and roasted lamb, beef, or chicken).
-Almost all butcher shops and bakeries offer some sort of Brotzeit snack, which can range from a modest sandwich to a steaming plate of goulash with potatoes and salad.
+The generic term for a snack is Imbiss, and thanks to growing internationalism you'll find a huge variety, from the generic Wiener (hot dogs) to the Turkish döner kebab sandwich (pressed and roasted lamb, beef, or chicken).
+Almost all butcher shops and bakeries offer some sort of Brotzeit, which can range from a modest sandwich to a steaming plate of goulash with potatoes and salad.

 Some edibles come with social etiquette attached.
 The Weisswurst, a tender minced-veal sausage—made fresh daily, steamed, and served with sweet mustard and a crisp roll or a pretzel—is a Munich institution and, theoretically, should be eaten before noon with a Weissbier (wheat beer), supposedly to counteract the effects of a hangover.
 Some people use a knife and fork to remove the inside from the skin, while others might indulge in auszuzeln, sucking the sausage out of the Weisswurst.

 Another favorite Bavarian specialty is Leberkäs—literally "liver cheese," though neither liver nor cheese is among its ingredients.
-Rather, it's a sort of meatloaf baked to a crust each morning and served in succulent slabs throughout the day.
+Rather, it's a sort of meat loaf baked to a crust each morning and served in pink slabs throughout the day.
 A Leberkäs Semmel—a wedge of the meat loaf between two halves of a bread roll slathered with a slightly spicy mustard—is the favorite Munich on-the-go snack.